Felicia pulling papers to run at the County Office of Elections!

 It has been an honor to serve the people of Kaua`i and Ni`ihau for eight years as your County Councilmember and Committee Chair for Public Safety.
 My prior background has been in Business, Engineering, Education, and Media.

-I am ready to lead our County as Mayor with an Independent Voice with Service to All: One People, One Island.
+I am ready to lead our County as Mayor with People-First Leadership: An Independent Voice with Service to All.

 Affordable living is the most urgent priority for our residents.
 Upgrading our Infrastructure is essential to reclaim our stability through improved roads, water, sewer and solid waste.
-Mayor Kawakami’s Administration has significant work underway to provide the much-needed Affordable Housing Communities and funding support strategies that will be continued.
+Mayor Kawakami’s Administration has significant work underway to provide the much-needed affordable housing communities and funding support strategies that will be continued.
 Safety Zones are needed to assist unhoused people to move out of the bushes and off the sidewalks.
 There will be some shifts in how the county works with people to bring them into alignment with Planning permits and Real Property Tax code in a manner intended to preserve home ownership.
+This includes reducing and delaying punitive fines, penalties and interests at the onset of discovery of violations to first promote the opportunity for investment on corrective action.
 These priorities support the primary goal of keeping Kaua’i’s people feeling respected, safe, and continuing their ability to call Kaua’i home.

-We are in a rapidly changing world, where it is important to hold early awareness of larger economic and political changes.
-Our island needs to adapt and position ourselves to have the courage to stand strong on our own principles.
-Retaining Kauai’s rural character rooted in our Hawaiian people and culture is essential.
+Vigilance is important in our rapidly changing world, with increasing international conflicts and supply chain disruptions, to brace for larger economic and political turbulence that will have impacts in Hawaii.
+Our island needs to adapt and position ourselves to have the courage to stand strong on our own principles, and create greater resilience in our locally grown food.
+Retaining Kauai’s rural character rooted in the Hawaiian culture and people is essential.
 We will also continue to uplift the many cultures that have shaped our islands from the Philippines to Portugal, Japan, China, the Pacific Islands, Southeast Asia and from the Americas that keep life vibrant and welcoming for our residents.
-Our environmental beauty and cultural aloha is most important to strengthen the lives of our people and also to continue to nourish those from the world beyond our shores.
+Our environmental beauty and cultural aloha is most important to strengthen the lives of our residents and also to continue to nourish those from the world beyond our shores.

 I want to partner with our people to ensure a self-reliant Kauai.
 My door will remain open to listening to all.